laughlin/automated-testing/README.md

 `(master-lock-seo-scripts-env) $ jupyter notebook`

 This will open Jupyter Notebook in your browser.
 You can then navigate to this repo and select the repo.
-Then,